wjh18/hugo-liftoff/README.md

 # Hugo Liftoff

+**Warning: I no longer have time to work on this theme for various reasons.
+It's unlikely I'll get to your issue and no additional features are planned, although the theme will remain available to the public.
+Feel free to fork it if you need to make extensive changes.
+I will consider merging simple bugfix pull requests.
+Apologies for any inconvenience this may cause.
+Please see [v3.4.3 release notes](https://github.com/wjh18/hugo-liftoff/releases/tag/v3.4.3) for further details.**

+## About

 Hugo Liftoff is a minimal blog/portfolio theme with a focus on content creation and SEO best practices.
 It's an ideal choice for technical users jump-starting a personal brand.

 ## Documentation